Hanis3-gatech/CS7641-Project-15/README.md

 Adaptive Lasso:  [0.
 0. 0.
 0. 0.]
  </pre>

-Looking at the actual coefficients of at the aforementioned indices yields nothing relevant to the task at hand – find important features.
+Looking at the actual coefficients of the aforementioned indices yields nothing relevant to the task at hand – find important features.
 However, it does highlight that Elastic-net/Lasso will have higher coefficient values in general than OLS/Ridge.
 This is because Elastic-net/Lasso reduces many coefficients to zero.
 The  fallen coefficients forfeit their minuscule value to the non-zero coefficients.
 Since many coefficients reduced to zero for our dataset, there is a lot of bulk added to these non-zero coefficients.

 |![alt-text-9](real_data_regression.png "title-1")|
 |:--:|